PatheticMustan/Intro-To-Java-Files/README.md

 * Show what grade I got for each project, and apply fixes.
     - Honestly the only reason I got a B- in the first quarter was all because of this dumb card-sorting project that didn't even use Java.
 I got a 12/24 because I didn't do enough card sorting fast enough.
 Still salty about that one.

+* Document all the lessons/projects up to Q4, what a backlog.

 ## Finished Tasks
 * Standardize UTF-8 and 4 Spaces on all my files.